-- Person centered thinking practices: - o TCRC is person centered in all we do; - TCRC is committed to a person centered planning process for individualized services; and - TCRC is committed to meeting the needs of those it serves regardless of age, ethnicity, language, diagnosis or residence by refining our person centered practices to ensure cultural relevance. - Linguistic and Cultural competence training for the Board and posting the training on TCRC's website. - Cultural competence training provided to all staff. - 50% or more of service coordinators are Spanish bi-lingual. - Cultural competence is part of performance development for TCRC staff. - Contractual requirement for service providers to have staff who speak the language for people they support. - Family Resource Centers in all TCRC office areas offer a variety of Spanish language support and resources. - Persons and families receive culturally and linguistically competent information about the IPP and IFSP, and: - o Translation of print materials - Language convertible website - Funding of translator services - o Family support groups in Spanish - o Bi-lingual/bi-cultural Benefits Specialist focuses on Spanish speaking families - TCRC gathers feedback in an annual satisfaction survey which shows that we are providing information that is ethnically relevant to cultural value systems.
+- Person centered thinking practices: - o TCRC is person centered in all we do; - TCRC is committed to a person centered planning process for individualized services; and - TCRC is committed to meeting the needs of those it serves regardless of age, ethnicity, language, diagnosis or residence by refining our person centered practices to ensure cultural relevance. - Linguistic and Cultural competence training for the Board and posting the training on TCRC's website. - Cultural competence training provided to all staff. - 50% or more of service coordinators are Spanish bi-lingual. - Cultural competence is part of performance development for TCRC staff. - Contractual requirement for service providers to have staff who speak the language for people they support. - Family Resource Centers in all TCRC office areas offer a variety of Spanish language support and resources. - Persons and families receive culturally and linguistically competent information about the IPP and IFSP, and: - o Translation of print materials - o Language convertible website - Funding of translator services - o Family support groups in Spanish - o Bi-lingual/bi-cultural Benefits Specialist focuses on Spanish speaking families - TCRC gathers feedback in an annual satisfaction survey which shows that we are providing information that is ethnically relevant to cultural value systems.

-Next Steps
+Next Steps & Recommendations

 - More information and research is needed.

 - Systemwide qualitative studies will be conducted by ARCA to determine:

 - o Why the variances exist?

-- o If the variances indicate disparity?

-- o What informed actions need to be taken?

-- Continue to evaluate our PCT processes to improve services.

-- Culturally competent services and supports is a focus area in TCRC's 2016-2018 Strategic Performance Plan.
+- o If the variances indicate disparity? - o What informed actions need to be taken? - Continue to evaluate our PCT processes to improve services, with focus on Spanish translation and training. - Culturally competent services and supports is a focus area in TCRC's 2016-2018 Strategic Performance Plan and may include such activities as using more plain language in communications, broadening outreach efforts, expanding family orientations, and vendoring more service providers who are culturally competent and have Spanish speaking staff. - Implement recommendations and plans per new regulations effective in FY 16/17 to promote equity and reduce disparities.